Our Dual Diagnosis Program

 Treatment for Self-Harm in Georgia

 Self-harm, also known as self-injury, is the act of deliberately harming one’s own body without suicidal intent.
 It is often used as a way to cope with overwhelming emotional distress.
-At St. Mary’s Wellness Center, we offer compassionate care and comprehensive treatment strategies to help individuals understand and heal from self-harm.

 Your Recovery is Our Priority

-St. Marys Wellness Center has caring representatives available 24/7 to help you or your loved one when dealing with mental health concerns.
+We have caring representatives available 24/7 to help you or your loved one when dealing with mental health concerns.

 What is Self-Harm?